virtualzone/tubewarder/README.md

 * Easy-to-use templating system based on [Apache Freemarker](http://freemarker.incubator.apache.org)
 * Connect your applications using SOAP web services or RESTful services
 * Get rid of message and templating code in your applications
-* Configurable outbound connectors
+* Configurable, extendable outbound connectors (API available)
 * Central place for controlling and archiving your outbound communication

 Note: Tubewarder is still under active development.
-The current release is 1.0-Alpha3, but features the core functionality.
+The current release is 1.0-Alpha4, but features the core functionality.
 Use it on your own risk.

 ## Technology
 Tubewarder uses [WildFly Swarm](http://wildfly-swarm.io), a lightweight, modular approach for building and running Java applications.